An Officer and a Gentleman: Props

 Richard Gere rides a 750cc T140E Triumph Bonneville.
-Paramount purchased two of the motorcycle from Dewey's Cycle Shop in Seattle.
+Paramount purchased two of the motorcycles from Dewey's Cycle Shop in Seattle.
 The stunt bike is on display in the Planet Hollywood restaurant, Orlando, Florida.
 In the United Kingdom, Paramount linked with Triumph Motorcycles (Meriden) Ltd on a mutual promotion campaign.
 Triumph's then-chairman, John Rosamond, in his book Save The Triumph Bonneville!
 (Veloce 2009), states it was agreed cinemas showing the film would be promoted at their local Triumph dealer, and T140E Triumph Bonnevilles supplied by the dealer would be displayed in the cinema's foyers.

 Ending

 Richard Gere balked at shooting the ending of the film, in which Zack arrives at Paula's factory wearing his naval dress whites and carries her off the factory floor.
 Gere thought the ending would not work because it was too sentimental.
 Director Taylor Hackford agreed with Gere until, during a rehearsal, the extras playing the workers began to cheer and cry.
 When Gere saw the scene later, with a portion of the score (that was used to write "Up Where We Belong") played at the right tempo, he said it gave him chills.
 Gere is now convinced Hackford made the right decision.
 Screenwriter Michael Hauge, in his book Writing Screenplays That Sell, echoed this opinion: "I don't believe that those who criticized this Cinderella-style ending were paying very close attention to who exactly is rescuing whom."